 Browsing 260 - 270 results of 530 programs for category - Everyday Science

+Which is farthest away from the earth, the stars or Pluto?
+The answer may be obvious to you, but a lot of people get this wrong.
+Listen to TI director Linda Shore as she presents a little survey about how things are arranged in the heavens—and explains what the surprising results mean.
 Most things won't burn on Mars—after all, the main ingredient in the Martian atmosphere, carbon dioxide, is used in fire extinguishers on earth.
 So how would one create fire without oxygen?
 Use metal!This slow motion footage shows magnesium burning within a block of dry ice.

 Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how he’s used that information to measure things in the world.
 The ancient Greeks knew about magnets, and they knew about electricity, too.
 But it wasn’t until the nineteenth century that a connection between the two was discovered.
 Staff physicist Paul Doherty tells the story of how a professor made the connection…which led to modern motors.